tjguk/winshell/docs/recycle-bin.rst

     :synopsis: Manage shell shortcuts
 ..  moduleauthor:: Tim Golden <mail@timgolden.me.uk>

-The Windows Shell allows file to be deleted which can then be retrieved later, as though picked out of a rubbish bin.
+The Windows Shell allows files to be deleted which can then be retrieved later, as though picked out of a rubbish bin.
 This funcionality is exposed here by means of the :class:`ShellRecycleBin` class which allows the items in the bin to be enumerated.
 Each item has methods which return its original